dof-dss/nicsdru_unity/README.md

 7. Import blocks saved in config using the 'structure sync' module (select option 1 - 'Full'):
 `lando drush import-blocks`

+N.B.
+You should only run the publish status script (step 7) after ALL node and revision migrations have completed.
+This process will correctly set current revision and publish status for all nodes but it will create new revisions.
+This means that once this has been run there should be no more 'top up' migrations, the only option is to roll back all revision and node migrations and start from scratch.

 ## Code workflow